adlirazin7/adlirazin7/README.md

 <p>
 🎓 Master of Engineering in Computer Science and Electronics from Polytech Grenoble<br>
 🚀 Currently seeking AI/ML roles to apply expertise and grow in the field<br>
-📚 Lifelong learner, continuously enhancing skills and knowledge in technology<br>
+📚 Lifelong learner, continuously enhancing skills and knowledge in technology
-💡 Always exploring new technologies to push the boundaries of AI and machine learning
 </p>

 <h2>🚀 Languages and Tools I Use</h2>